wp-plugins/flyzoo/readme.txt

 * Eye-catching: designed to offer a sleek look and feel

-* Multiple in-browser chat windows: browse your site and chat at the same time!
+* Multiple in-browser chat: browse site and chat at the same time!

 * SSL Connection: automatic chat encryption for HTTPS/SSL sites